Nepal-US Relations

 Diplomatic Relations

-Nepal and the United States of America (US) established the diplomatic relations on 25 April 1947.
-The US is the second country, after the UK, with which Nepal established diplomatic relations.
-Nepal established its Embassy in Washington D.C. on 3 February 1958.
-On 6 August 1959, the Embassy of the United States of America in Kathmandu was opened.
-Nepal also established its Consulate General in New York city on 9 October 2014.
-Likewise, Nepal has also appointed honorary consuls and consuls general in various US cities.
+Nepal and the United States of America (US) established diplomatic relations on 25 April 1947.
+The US is the second country, after the United Kingdom, with which Nepal established diplomatic ties.
+Nepal established its Embassy in Washington D.C. in February 1958.
+Subsequently, the US government established its Embassy in Kathmandu in August 1959.
+To further strengthen diplomatic and consular engagements, Nepal established Consulates General in New York in October 2014, and more recently in San Francisco and Dallas in July 2025.
+In addition, Nepal has appointed Honorary Consuls and Consul Generals in various US cities.
+Nepal established the Permanent Mission of Nepal to the United Nations in New York in 1956, shortly after becoming a member of the United Nations on 14 December 1955.

 Exchange of Visits